 Here are some fire safety tips to keep in mind if a fire happens in your building:

-- Tell everyone in your apartment to leave
+- Tell everyone in your unit to leave.

-- Meet the firefighters at the front entrance and tell them where the fire is.
+- Meet the firefighters outside and let them know where the fire is.

 Make a mental checklist: